-A good immigration adviser makes sure your UK visa application is correct and all the supporting documents meet UKVI’s requirements.
+A good immigration advisor makes sure your UK visa application is correct and all the supporting documents meet UKVI’s requirements.
 They can also fully answer your questions and advise on the different application options you may have.
 They’re well worth their fee if you absolutely need to make the correct UK visa application or are unsure of how to apply.

 Some countries, like the UK, regulate the immigration advice industry so you know you’re getting help from a qualified professional.
-This isn’t the case in most countries however, so you’ll need to do your own diligence before appointing an immigration adviser.
+This isn’t the case in most countries however, so you’ll need to do your own diligence before appointing an immigration advisor.

 Immigration advisers may be based in your country of application but many UK-based immigration advisers also offer remote services to people based overseas.
 This lets you choose an immigration adviser that makes you most comfortable, whether they’re based down the road from you or in the UK.